starandserpent/SolitaireIssues/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Describe the bug / Kuvaile ongelmaa**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is / Lyhyt kuvaus ongelmasta.

-1. What you were doing when the issue occurred
+1. What you were doing when the issue occurred / Mitä teit kun ongelma tapahtui
-2. What you expected to happen
+2. What you expected to happen / Mitä odotit tapahtuvan
-3. What actually happened
+3. What actually happened / Mitä todella tapahtui
-4. Your operating system and game version
+4. Your operating system and game version / Käyttöjärjestelmäsi ja pelin versio

-**Screenshots**
+**Screenshots / Kuvankaappauksia**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem / Mikäli haluat lisää tähän kuvankaappauksia selventämään ongemaasi.

-**Additional context**
+**Additional context / Lisäkontekstia**
-Add any other context about the problem here.
+Add any other context about the problem here / Vapaamuotoista lisäkontekstia ongelmalle.